Hannnah1/passer/README.md

 	- for Ethernet manufacturers and service strings
 - ettercap, wireshark, and/or arp-scan
 	- for more Ethernet manufacturers
-- p0f version 2
-	- for the OS fingerprint file

 ### Ubuntu/Debian and deb-based distros
 ```bash